crtep/seriate/README.md

 Is reading your email slow?
 Does it not involve enough ML?
 Seriate gets text embeddings for emails via the OpenAI API and seriates them: organizes them in a linear order that keeps similar emails together.
 If you want more dimensions, it can also do a 2D view with UMAP.
+I vibecoded it in a couple hours.

 Anecdotally, this makes reading long backlogs of mostly-junk emails faster and more fun!